-- Bankruptcy proceedings (usually aimed at liquidation of companies) - Restructuring proceedings (aimed at rescue of companies) - Discharge of natural persons (fresh start (FS) and no fresh start (NFS)/recovery plan) - Note: specific rules apply to some corporations e.g. banks, credit unions, insurance companies
+- Bankruptcy proceedings (usually aimed at liquidation of companies) - Restructuring proceedings (aimed at rescue of companies) - Discharge of natural persons (fresh start (FS) and no fresh start (NFS)/recovery plan) - Note: specific rules apply to some corporations e.g. banks, credit unions, insurance companies, as well for small businesses, i.e. "small bankruptcy" ("malý konkurz").

-- Restructuring proceedings: management stays in place; an insolvency practitioner (IP) supervises company management and oversees implementation of the approved restructuring plan - · Bankruptcy: no - Discharge of natural persons: not for a FS, as the IP acts in matters relating to debtor's property.
+- Restructuring proceedings: management stays in place; an insolvency practitioner (IP) supervises company management and oversees implementation of the approved restructuring plan. - · Bankruptcy: no - Discharge of natural persons: not for a FS, as the IP acts in matters relating to debtor's property.
 Yes for a NFS.

-- For bankruptcy proceedings and restructuring proceedings (only available in Slovak) https://ru.justice.sk/ru-verejnost-web/pages/ home.xhtml - 1.4.
-Competent court for opening bankruptcy and restructuring proceedings - County court (Okresný súd) where the company is located
+For bankruptcy proceedings and restructuring proceedings (only available in Slovak) https://ru.justice.sk/

+1.4.
+Competent court for opening bankruptcy and restructuring proceedings